How to cite LIGHTS

 There is a need for improving the methodological quality of health research (e.g., Yordanov et al. 2015).
 For most methodological challenges in health research, appropriate guidance is available – and not seldom has been available for years.

-Methods guidance published in journal articles is hard to find.
 Various journals and research support organizations publish methods guidance.
 Methods guidance is not easy to find.
-The terminology is inconsistent and biomedical databases such as MEDLINE or EMBASE lack suitable index terms for methods guidance and methodological topics in biomedical databases is insufficient (e.g., Hirt et al. 2022).
+The terminology is inconsistent and the indexing of methods guidance and methodological topics in biomedical databases is insufficient (e.g., Hirt et al. 2022).

 - A large collection of methods guidance articles; not perfect yet but steadily improving

 - Automated synonym search (enter subgroup effect and also find interaction and effect modification)

 - Search filters specifically developed to support the search for methods guidance